Published Nov. 18, 2018 in the Maryville Daily Times.

 Pharmacists at Blount Discount, City Drug Co. and Lowe’s Drugs, the three independent pharmacies in Maryville, all reported significant and unusual losses from the county’s health plan.

-Meanwhile the county’s brokers say the millions of dollars saved since the decision to contract with CVS Caremark two years ago helped its starving health fund narrowly avoid financial collapse.
+The county’s brokers say the millions of dollars saved since the decision to contract with CVS Caremark two years ago helped its starving health fund narrowly avoid financial collapse.

 This is a story about the “squeeze” — the sudden and dramatic pressure leveraged on independent pharmacies — and the “spread” — how CVS Caremark and other PBMs are able to set for themselves secret profit margins at the expense of those pharmacies.